SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-code.rst

 Workflow to Pull Changes from NEMO :command:`svn` Repo
 ------------------------------------------------------

-The workflow to pull changes from the master NEMO :command:`svn` repo and commit them to our :file:`NEMO-hg-mirror` repo is:
+The workflow to pull changes from the master NEMO :command:`svn` repo and commit them to our :file:`NEMO-hg-mirror` repo is somewhat automated by the :ref:`Marlin`.

 #.
 Review the upstream changes in the source browser at https://forge.ipsl.jussieu.fr/nemo/log/branches/2012/dev_v3_4_STABLE_2012 to select a range of changes to be pulled into our :file:`NEMO-hg-mirror` repo.